 ALLOW PLENTY OF TIME

 One of the biggest mistakes travelers make is not giving themselves enough time prior to their flight .
 Arriving late can result in not being able to check a bag or worse, missing a flight.
-Passengers are advised to arrive at the terminal one-and-a-half hours prior to departure.
+Passengers are advised to arrive at the terminal 2 hours prior to departure.
 Many airlines now require that passengers and bags be checked in as early as 45 minutes prior to departure.
 If you are not checked in by that time your seat can be given away.
 Be sure to check with your airline on the cutoff times for checking in.

 When packing for your trip, think about what items you can carry with you and what items need to be in your checked baggage.

 - The 3-1-1 rule applies for liquids and gels carried through the security checkpoint.
 This means that any liquid, gel or aerosol must be in a container with no more than 3.4 ounces in it and all containers must fit into one, clear, zip-top bag.
 Only one plastic bag per passenger is allowed.
 The bag must be taken out of your suitcase or carry-on and placed in the plastic bin.

 - Know what items are allowed in your carry-on bag, what can be packed in your checked baggage and what items are prohibited.
 A comprehensive list of items prohibited by the Transportation Security Administration can be found at tsa.gov.
 Some items may not be a security threat but are considered a hazardous material when transported by air such as lighter fluid or aerosol spray starch.
 To find out if an item is considered a hazardous or dangerous good, go to faa.gov/go/packsafe.
 Firearms are not allowed in carry on luggage.
 Firearms can be checked if packed according to regulation and declared to the airline at the time of checkin.

 - Do not overpack and try to keep suitcases as uncluttered as possible.